Skip to main content

 Where to File

-If you are applying for TPS El Salvador, you may file Form I-821, Application for Temporary Protected Status, online.
-When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.
+If you are re-registering for TPS El Salvador, you may file Form I-821, Application for Temporary Protected Status, online.
+You can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821 or separately later.

 File Online

-If you are filing a paper application for a replacement EAD for already granted TPS, send your TPS package to the appropriate address in the table below:
+If you are filing a paper application to re-register for TPS, or if you are filing for an initial EAD or a renewal or replacement EAD for TPS you were already granted, mail your TPS package to the appropriate address in the table below.

 U.S. Postal Service (USPS):